Richard Serra: Drawings

-Drawing is integral to Serra's practice.
-Serra makes drawings on large sheets of canvas or handmade paper.
+Drawing was integral to Serra's practice.
+He made drawings on large sheets of canvas or handmade paper.
 They include horizontal or vertical compositions; constructions of overlapping sheets; or line drawings.
-His drawings are primarily done in paintstick, lithographic crayon, or charcoal and are always black.
+His drawings were primarily done in paintstick, lithographic crayon, or charcoal and are always black.
 Serra experiments with different techniques and tools to manipulate and apply the medium.
-He often pushes the conventions of drawing towards a tactile, phenomenological experience of movement, time and space.
-The artist has said that his drawing practice is involved with "repetition, knowing there's no possibility of repeating, knowing that it's going to yield something different each time."
+He often pushes the conventions of drawing towards a tactile, phenomenological experience of movement, time, and space.
+The artist said that his drawing practice is involved with "repetition, knowing there's no possibility of repeating, knowing that it's going to yield something different each time".

-Following his break into space with sculptures like Strike: To Roberta and Rudy (1969–71), Serra became interested in redefining architectural space with drawing as well.
+After his break into space with sculptures like Strike: To Roberta and Rudy (1969–1971), Serra became interested in redefining architectural space with drawing as well.
 In 1974 Serra started to make his Installation Drawings—large-scale site-specific sheets of canvas completely covered in paintstick and stapled to the wall.
 The Installation Drawings cover the wall, or walls, of a given space.
 Shafrazi and Zadikians were two of Serra's first Installation Drawings.
-Both were exhibited at Leo Castelli Gallery, New York in 1974 and measured approximately 10 1/2 feet high and 18 feet wide overall.
+Both were exhibited at Leo Castelli Gallery, New York City in 1974 and measured approximately 10 1/2 feet (3.2 m) high and 18 feet (5.5 m) wide overall.
 Serra continued to make Installation Drawing throughout his career.
-Other notable drawing series include: Diptychs (1989); Dead Weight (1991–92); Weight and Measure (1993–94); Videy Afangar (1989–91); Rounds (1996–97); out-of-rounds (1999-2000); Line Drawings (2000-02); Solids (2008); Greenpoint Rounds (2009); Elevational Weights (2010); Rifts (2011–18); Transparencies (2011–13); Horizontal Reversals (2014) Rambles (2015–16); Composites (2016); Horizontals and Verticals (2016–17); Orchard Street (2018).
+Other notable drawing series include: Diptychs (1989); Dead Weight (1991–92); Weight and Measure (1993–94); Videy Afangar (1989–1991); Rounds (1996–97); out-of-rounds (1999–2000); Line Drawings (2000–2002); Solids (2008); Greenpoint Rounds (2009); Elevational Weights (2010); Rifts (2011–2018); Transparencies (2011–2013); Horizontal Reversals (2014) Rambles (2015–16); Composites (2016); Horizontals and Verticals (2016–17); and Orchard Street (2018).

-National and international survey exhibitions of Serra's drawings include Richard Serra: Tekeningen/Drawings 1971-1977 at the Stedelijk Museum, Amsterdam in 1978; Richard Serra: Tekeningen/Drawings at the Bonnefantenmuseum, Maastrict in 1990; Richard Serra Drawings: A Retrospective at The Metropolitan Museum of Art, New York, the San Francisco Museum of Modern Art, and Menil Collection, Houston from 2011 to 2012; and Richard Serra: Drawings 2015-2017: Rambles, Composites, Rotterdam Verticals, Rotterdam Horizontals, Rifts at the Museum Boijmans van Beuningen.
+National and international survey exhibitions of Serra's drawings have included Richard Serra: Tekeningen/Drawings 1971–1977 at the Stedelijk Museum, Amsterdam in 1978; Richard Serra: Tekeningen/Drawings at the Bonnefantenmuseum, Maastrict in 1990; Richard Serra Drawing: A Retrospective at The Metropolitan Museum of Art, New York, the San Francisco Museum of Modern Art, and Menil Collection, Houston from 2011 to 2012; and Richard Serra: Drawings 2015–2017: Rambles, Composites, Rotterdam Verticals, Rotterdam Horizontals, Rifts at the Museum Boijmans van Beuningen.
 Rotterdam, The Netherlands in 2017.